 In most cases, the drug test doesn’t actually test for the drug itself.
 Instead, the test looks for something called metabolites.
-These compounds are produced by our bodies once the original substance metabolizes in the liver.
+Our bodies produce these compounds once the original substance metabolizes in the liver.

 How to Pass A Mouth Swab Drug Test?

-Facing any drug test is stressful enough, but facing an oral swab is probably the most stressful.
-Employers rely on saliva tests because they are cheap and because they test for only most recent drug use.
+Facing any drug test is stressful enough, but an oral swab is probably the most stressful.
+Employers rely on saliva tests because they are cheap and because they test for only the most recent cannabis use.
 It makes it all the more difficult for employees to prepare beforehand.

 Abstain from Drugs – All of Them

-At the very least you need to stop taking any and all drugs as soon as you find out about the test.
+At the very least you need to stop taking any drugs as soon as you find out about the test.
 For most people, it will take eight hours for the THC to absorb into the bloodstream.
-For heavy users, it may be up to 72 hours.
+For heavy users, it may take longer.